Two dead in two separate crashes in Taupō

 Two people have died following two crashes in the central North Island.

-Just before 9pm on Saturday night, police were called to a crash on Ruapehu Street in Atiamuri, Taupō.
+Just before 9pm on Saturday night, police were called to a crash on Ruapehu St in Atiamuri, Taupō.

 "The crash involved a single motorcycle, understood to have collided with the barrier," police said in a statement this morning.